wahfebrianto/german-text-categorization/README.md

 # german-text-categorization
-This app will categorize german text based on Natural Language classification and KNN with cosine distance.
+This app will categorize german text based on Natural Language classification with Support Vector Machine.